sgys banner books

 It is through the cross life and the “communion of the Holy Ghost” in abiding relationship with our LORD, that the sinful nature is put under so that the life of Jesus is manifested in our lives (2 Cor.
 4:10-11, 13:14, etc.).

 “Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest in our body.
-For we which live are alway delivered unto death for Jesus’ sake, that the life also of Jesus might be made manifest in our mortal flesh.”
-2 Corinthians 4:10-11
+For we which live are alway delivered unto death for Jesus’ sake, that the life also of Jesus might be made manifest in our mortal flesh.
+So then death worketh in us, but life in you. ” 2 Corinthians 4:10-12

 Is our LORD not calling us to “sentence our sinful nature to “death”?